jorzet/TimberManAllegro/README.md

   </tr>
 </table>

-This project recreates the TimberMan game in DevC++ with Allegro librarie
+This project recreates the TimberMan game in Dev-C++ with Allegro librarie

 Firstable you need to download the Allegro devpaks from http://devpaks.org and install it with Dev-C++ IDE go to "Tools->Package Manager" here you need to install the next packs:
   * Allegro